adi3e08/supervised_learning/README.md

-# supervised_learning
+# supervised_learning_examples
-Code for some supervised learning tasks that I experimented with.
+Code for some simple supervised learning tasks that I experimented with during self study.